doroteaMonaco/Participium-Software/README.md

 - **Workflow.md** - System workflow and user story documentation
 - **OpenAPI_swagger.yml** - Complete API specification in OpenAPI format
 - **RELEASE_1.md** - Features and improvements in Release 1
+- **TD_strategy.md** - Technical debt management strategy and prioritization approach

+## Technical Debt Management Strategy

+The project follows a structured approach to managing technical debt based on the strategy documented in [TD_strategy.md](doc/TD_strategy.md):

+### Prioritization Principles

+1. **Category First**
+   - Handle issues by categories in the following sequence:
+     1. Security
+     2. Reliability
+     3. Maintainability

+2. **Severity First**
+   - For issues of the same category, handle issues in descending severity (Critical → High → Medium → Low)
+   - Within each severity level, prioritize items that affect multiple services before localized ones

+3. **Type Order**
+   - When the previous rules still leave a tie, prefer the following order:
+     1. Bugs
+     2. Vulnerability
+     3. Code smell

+### Execution Workflow

+1. **Triage** - Review new SonarQube findings, bug reports, and incident retros at the start of every sprint
+2. **Planning** - Reserve sprint capacity for top pending technical debt items following the prioritization stack
+3. **Remediation** - Implement fixes with regression tests; add monitoring/alert rules for security issues when relevant
+4. **Verification** - Re-run the full automated test suite for every fix and document any residual risks

 ## Report Categories